Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

 This plan was originally an experiment.
 Milei has a strong desire to put everything on-chain and make everything public, such as all financial transactions of the country.
-So I had many discussions with various people and foundations about how to build this system in the coming years, and we used this experiment to see how it would work.
+So I had multiple discussions with many different people and foundations about how to build this system in the coming years, and we used this experiment to see how it would work.

-Again, while Milei supported this token, it is not his official meme token, and this needs to be clarified.
+Again, while Milei supported the token, this is not his official meme token, and that needs to be clarified.

 Part 6: About Insider Information